Is A Manual Transmission Faster Than An Automatic?

 Automatic gearboxes can shift faster than manuals, although their shift times are set in stone.
 Performance road cars generally change up or down a gear in about 200 milliseconds (two-tenths of a second).
 Standard passenger cars, like SUVs, could be up to half a second.

 There are, as always, some exceptions to these numbers.
 Of most interest is the Ariel Atom V8, reported to have a shift time of 4 milliseconds.
-Crazy.
+Incredible.

 Is A Manual Car Faster Than An Automatic?